by-me/pandas-challenge-1/README.md

 We introduce the `line_cost` column, representing the total cost associated with each line item.
 This includes both the cost of goods (`unit_cost * qty`) and the associated shipping price.

 ### 5. Profit Calculation
 Finally, we calculate the `profit` for each line item by subtracting the `line_cost` from the `line_price`.
-This provides insight into the earnings generated from each sale after accounting for the costs.
+This provides insight into the earning

-### DataFrame Overview
 The updated DataFrame now includes the following relevant columns: `line_subtotal`, `shipping_price`, `total_before_tax`, `sales_tax`, `line_price`, `line_cost`, and `profit`.
 ---
 # Part 3: Order Totals Calculation